Chart Color Schemes

 Age

-Far West has a median age of 43, which is equal to the Rest of NSW figure and higher than the national average of 38.
-The age profile shows that those aged 45-54 make up 13.0%, while those aged 35-44 comprise 10.1%.
-Between the 2021 Census and now, the 75 to 84 age group has grown from 5.7% to 7.6%, and the 15 to 24 cohort has increased from 10.8% to 12.1%.
-Conversely, the 35 to 44 cohort has declined from 11.4% to 10.1%, and the 65 to 74 group has dropped from 12.9% to 11.7%.
+Far West has a median age of 43, matching Rest of NSW's figure and exceeding the national average of 38 years.
+The age distribution shows that individuals aged 45-54 make up 13.0% of Far West's population, while those aged 35-44 constitute only 10.1%, both figures differing from Rest of NSW's profile.
+Between the 2021 Census and present, the 75 to 84 age group has increased from 5.7% to 7.6%, and the 15 to 24 cohort has risen from 10.8% to 12.1%.
+Conversely, the 35 to 44 group has decreased from 11.4% to 10.1%, and the 65 to 74 group has fallen from 12.9% to 11.7%.
 By 2041, demographic projections indicate significant shifts in Far West's age structure.
-The 85+ group is expected to grow by 95% (42 people), reaching 87 from 44.
-Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic profile.
-In contrast, the 25 to 34 and 0 to 4 cohorts are projected to experience population declines.
+The 85+ group is expected to grow by 94%, reaching 87 people from the current 44.
+Notably, all population growth will come from those aged 65 and above, reflecting Far West's aging demographic trend.
+Conversely, individuals aged 0 to 4 and 25 to 34 are projected to experience population declines.